espressif/developer-portal/content/blog/2024/12/esp32-s3-deep-learning-gesture-recongition/index.md

 ### Conclusion

 The evaluation showed that 8-bit quantization and Layerwise Equalization Quantization exhibited varying quantization errors across different layers—some layers demonstrated lower errors with 8-bit quantization, while others performed better with Layerwise Equalization Quantization.
-However, these differences were minor and did not significantly impact overall performance.
+However, these differences were minor and did not impact overall performance.
 Mixed-precision quantization achieved the lowest overall error, but due to the limitations of the esp-ppq version available at the time, which did not support 16-bit quantization on the ESP32-S3, 8-bit quantization was selected for deployment.
 It is worth noting that the latest version of esp-ppq now supports 16-bit quantization, though this functionality has not yet been tested in this context.

 ## Resource-Constrained Deployment